dashbitco/nimble_totp/README.md

 A tiny library for Two-factor authentication (2FA).

 This library allows developers to implement Time-Based One-Time Passwords (TOTP) for their applications.

 It provides functions to:

   * Generate secrets composed of random bytes.
   * Generate URIs to be encoded in a QR Code.
   * Generate Time-Based One-Time Passwords for a secret.

+Documentation can be found at https://hexdocs.pm/nimble_totp.

 ## Installation